landislab/landislab.github.io/publications/index.md

 ## 2023

 **A Thompson**, B Liebeskind, EJ Scully, **MJ Landis**.
 2023.
-Deep learning approaches to viral phylogeography are fast and as robust as likelihood methods to model misspecification. bioRxiv.<br>
+Deep learning approaches to viral phylogeography are fast and as robust as likelihood methods to model misspecification. bioRxiv 2023.02.08.527714.<br>
 [[paper](https://www.biorxiv.org/content/10.1101/2023.02.08.527714v1)]